TechnikNews Weekly #061: OnePlus 7 Pro, iPhone 11 and more

 In less than half a year, Apple will again invite you to an iPhone event, where we will see the next generation of Apple smartphones.
 There is now an interesting rumor about the back side: The well-known Leaker OnLeaks claims that the upcoming iPhones will have a back side consisting of a single glass plate into which the camera hill will also be embedded.
 So this should not be as noticeable as in the years before.
 The pictures provided by the leaker also show that there is a Lightning port on the underside, not a USB-C connector, and that the mute switch can now be pushed differently.

-A Proproduct from Apple is doing it again Probleme, this time it's the iPad Pro.
-Users of the 2017 and 2018 models report that the touchscreen is unresponsive.
+An Apple product is causing problems again, this time it's the iPad Pro.
+Users of the 2017 and 2018 models report that the touchscreen is not responding.
 In all cases, this was hardly noticeable at first until the tablet's display gradually became more and more unreliable.
-A software error is ruled out, since downloading updates and resetting the devices did not help.
+A software error has been ruled out, as downloading updates and resetting the devices did not help.
 An official statement from Apple is still pending.

 Galaxy Fold release postponed